openbeatsmusic/openbeats-contracts/README.md

 ### TODO:

+- (1) Implement ERC2981 royalties
+- (1) See metadata for ERC1155 and how is displayed on OpenSea
 - (1) Deploy and check if internal works as expected for receiveRoyalties
 - (1) balanceOfUser
 - (1) Playlist tokens have 3% commission and can only be sold on my platform